openwallet-foundation/credo-ts/docs/getting-started/overview.md

 # Agent to agent communication

-On the other hand, agents communicate using [didcomm](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0005-didcomm) communication protocol, while this protocols have much more to talk about but the most important concern here is how the communication flow goes.
-For the sake of demonstration, lets assume 2 agents want to communicate Agent Alice and Agent Bob.
+On the other hand, agents communicate using [DIDComm](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0005-didcomm) communication protocols.
+While protocols have much more to talk about the most important concern here is how the communication flow goes.
+For the sake of demonstration, lets assume 2 agents want to communicate, Agent Alice and Agent Bob.

 1- Agent Alice will send a connection request to agent Bob either directly or through a mediator (another routing agent) using outbound transporter
 2- Agent Bob receives the message (through inbound transporter) and process the message 3- Agent Bob sends the response in a new request (using outbound TP) sent back to agent Alice